Introduction: Understanding TypeScript and Its Challenges

 -

-Integrating with Non-Typed Code: When working with JavaScript libraries or external APIs that aren’t typed,
+Integrating with Non-Typed Code: When working with JavaScript libraries or external APIs without types,

 as

-Casting in Tests: In unit tests, especially when mocking or setting up test data,
+Casting in Tests: In unit tests, when mocking or setting up test data,

 as